José Miguel Gómez: Term in office

 In 1912, conflict between Afro-Cuban rebels and the armed forces of Cuba took place mainly in the eastern region of the island where most Afro-Cubans were employed.
-After a widespread massacre of Afro-Cubans by the Cuban Army and the intervention by the U.S. military the rebellion was brought an end in a matter of weeks.
+After a widespread massacre of Afro-Cubans by the Cuban Army and the intervention by the U.S. military the rebellion was brought to an end in a matter of weeks.

 On 18 June 1912, President Gomez issued a decree granting a forestry privilege/right to the Compania de Agricultura de Zapata, which decreed corresponded to the large Zapata Swamp in southern Matanzas.
-Apparently, U.S. Ambassador of Cuba at the time, Arthur M. Beaupre, made a fuss of the incident and the U.S. government sent a note to the Cuban government disapproving such decree.
+Apparently, U.S. Ambassador of Cuba at the time, Arthur M. Beaupre, made a fuss of the incident and the U.S. government sent a note to the Cuban government disapproving of such decree.
 Weeks later on 13 August 1912, President Gomez suspended his decree.

 Under his administration, Gomez promoted the development of the Navy.
-The cruiser “Cuba” was made, and the vessel “Patria” among others were commissioned.
+The cruiser “Cuba” was made, and the vessel “Patria” among others, was commissioned.